videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

   // highlight-next-line
   // We will discuss this parameter in next step.
   CustomStreamTrack.VideoMode.MOTION, // CustomStreamTrack.VideoMode.TEXT, CustomStreamTrack.VideoMode.DETAIL ,  Default : CustomStreamTrack.VideoMode.MOTION

   // highlight-next-line
+  // multiStream - we will discuss this parameter in next step. true, // false

+  // highlight-next-line
   // Pass Context